pmuj/setupapp/README.md

 - enjoy
 - to download apps from the appstore, sign your account in through the app store app

+## Troubleshooting

+- make sure you are coming from a fresh restore/update before following the guide
+- once bye passed, logging in to iCloud upon setting up your device will cause an error, skip signing in while setting up and sign in from the App Store instead

 ## still under development
 - iServices
 - Notifications